While the grill is off and the grates are cold, coat all surfaces of the grates and emitters with high heat cooking oil

-Wipe off any excess oil with a paper towel.
-The oil should coat the grates evenly.
+Wipe off excess oil with a paper towel.
+A thin layer of oil should remain, coating the grates evenly.

-Ignite the grill, heating for 16 minutes or until the oil burns off or the grill begins to smoke.
+Ignite the grill and heat for 16 minutes until the oil burns off or the grates begin to smoke.

 The shiny finish should turn dark brown or bronze.
 The darker and more seasoned the grates become, the hotter and more evenly they will cook.

-Once the grill has cooled, apply a light coat of oil after each use.
-This will help prevent rusting.
+Once the grill has cooled, apply a light coat of oil after each use to prevent rusting.